HumaShireen/Regular-Expression-based-Algorithm/README.md

 ## Input Files
 - Transcription factor codes from TRANSFAC.
 - Sequences of human enhancers.
-- Sequences of mouse orthologous sequences.
+- Sequences of mouse orthologous.